How to insure your home against fire damage

 There are certain scenarios where you might find yourself unable to claim for fire damage.
 For instance:

-You might not be able to make a claim for fire damage if the fire happens while your home is unoccupied for longer than the maximum time stated in the policy (usually between 30 and 60 days).
-If you’re going away for longer than that, you’ll need unoccupied property home insurance to cover the cost of damage caused by a fire.
+The fire happens while your home is unoccupied for longer than the maximum time stated in the policy (usually between 30 and 60 days).
+If you’re going away for longer than that, you’ll need unoccupied property home insurance to cover the cost of any damage caused by a fire.

 The damage was caused by a hot item rather than an actual fire, in which case you will usually only be covered if you have paid to add accidental damage cover to your home insurance policy.